CodeFractal/task-rings/DEVELOPING.md

 Run `npm run build` to build the app.

 ### Publish
-1. Increment the patch version in the comment at the top of `index.html`.
+1. Increment the patch version in `index.html` by updating both the build comment and the `meta[name="build-version"]` tag.
 2. Run `../publish` to publish the app to the live [GitHub Page](https://codefractal.github.io/task-rings).
    This is a binary that is maintained separately and lives outside of source control.
 Do not modify.
    It essentially just copies the `dist` folder to the `gh-pages` branch which is watched by GitHub Pages.
    You'll need to wait 40 to 60 seconds for the changes to go live.
-You can verify your changes are live via the incremented version number you apply in the previous step.
+You can verify your changes are live by checking the version number displayed in the menu bar.

 ## Keeping Docs Up to Date
 If you make changes that affect setup or deployment, please update this file and the README so future developers stay informed.